cromelex/pages-garden/content/technology/projects/colour epaper dashboard.md

 I wrote *most* of this code, based on the Seeedstudio's wiki and ESPHome's documentation, but I used a LLM to assist me with the lambdas part of the code - I don't code for a living, and I can't figure that out myself.

-> [!warning]
-> This code is based on ESPHome version 2025.10.X.
-> Version 2025.11.0 released today includes a rewrite of the epaper spi display component, and includes [new code specific to the reTerminal E1002](https://esphome.io/components/display/epaper_spi/).
-The code and model used below *should* be backwards compatible, even if you are using ESPHome 2025.11.X or later, but I haven't had the chance to test yet.
-In any case, I intend to update this code when I have the time.

-> [!NOTE]- My ESPHome.yaml code, based on ESPHome 2025.10.X
+> [!NOTE]- My ESPHome.yaml code, based on ESPHome 2025.11.X
 >
 > ```yaml
 >  substitutions: